tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 The implementations MUST limit the size of the resulting decompressed chain to the specified uncompressed length, and they MUST abort the connection if the size exceeds that limit.
-Implementations MAY impose a lower limit on the chain size in addition to the 16777216 byte limit imposed by TLS framing, in which case they MUST apply the same limit to the uncompressed chain before starting to decompress it.
+TLS framing imposes 16777216 byte limit on the certificate message size, and the implementations MAY impose a limit that is lower than that; in both cases, they MUST apply the same limit as if no compression were used.

 # IANA Considerations